Erich Bruckmann: Archangel (1980)

 The C&C Custom 67 is a Canadian sailboat, that was designed by Robert W. Ball of C&C Yachts and was launched and named Archangel in September 1980.

 The boat was built by Bruckmann and his crew at the C&C Yachts Custom Division in Oakville.
 She remains the largest pleasureboat commission ever received by C&C, and was an enormous project: six months in design and 14 months in construction.
 Only one example was completed.

 Retirement

-After his retirement in 1984 Bruckmann did some consulting work for C&C Yachts in Niagara-on-the-Lake.
-He was a hands-on man, a hiker of the Alps and daily frequenter of the YMCA who could not bear to be inactive.
-He once re-shingled a backyard shed the day after a major operation.
-He would go from watching European soccer matches to listening to Beethoven and Strauss.
-His subscription to The Economist and wide (always non-fiction) reading bolstered his strong opinions on politics and history.
-But he could be a careful listener, too.
-Erich made much of the teak modernist furniture in the home he shared with Lisa, his beloved wife of 58 years and the mother of his five children.
+Bruckmann did some consulting work for C&C Yachts in Niagara-on-the-Lake.

 In 1986 Bruckmann's son Mark decided to reinvent Bruckmann Manufacturing.
 Mark Bruckmann reopened the company in the former Metro Marine building - the same place where his father started so many years before, and Erich Bruckmann helped Mark to re-establish in 1986.

 Death

 Erich Bruckmann died 28 October 2011 at Joseph Brant Memorial Hospital in Burlington, Ontario, of tuberculosis, surrounded by his family.
 He was 81.